-What this line does is that it saves the 3 most recent post revisions instead of all of them i.e. the older ones are automatically deleted once newer versions are saved.
-You can replace the number 3 with another integer depending on your preference.
+This line saves the three most recent post revisions instead of all of them, meaning the older ones are automatically deleted once newer versions are saved.
+You can replace the number three with another integer depending on your preference.

 define( ‘AUTOSAVE_INTERVAL’, 600 );

-By default, WordPress auto-saves your post revisions every minute (60 seconds) but by adding this line it’ll save them every ten minutes (600 seconds).
-This automatically reduces the number of post revisions that are stored to the database.
+By default, WordPress auto-saves your post revisions every minute (60 seconds).
+However, by adding this line it will save them every 10 minutes (600 seconds).
+This automatically reduces the number of post revisions that are stored in the database.

-It’s important that you understand that the techniques we covered disable post revisions from being saved for future posts.
+It’s important that you understand that the techniques we covered so far disable or limit post revisions from being saved for future posts.
 What about the past revisions?

-Those of you who are familiar (and comfortable) with SQL queries can go with the first method.
-But if you’d prefer using a plugin then go ahead and skip right down to the second method.
+In this section, we’ll cover the two methods you can use to permanently remove old post revisions from your WordPress site’s database.
+If you’re familiar (and comfortable) with SQL queries, you can go with the first method.
+However, if you’d prefer using a plugin then go ahead and skip right down to the second method.

 Method 1: Deleting Post Revisions Using Code

-Deleting post revisions from your database is one of those things that you should be able to do without having to install a plugin (although there are plugins for it too which we’ll cover next).
-I mean, you’re trying to save space and installing a plugin goes against that.
+Deleting post revisions from your database is one of those things that you should be able to do without having to install a plugin (although there are plugins for it too, which we’ll cover next).
+After all, you’re trying to save space and installing a plugin generally goes against that.

-In order to delete all of your past post revisions from your site’s database, go to your site’s PHPMyAdmin and execute the following SQL query:
+In order to delete all of your past post revisions from your site’s database, login to the cPanel of WordPress site’s hosting account and click on the phpMyAdmin icon.

 This SQL query removes all posts from your database that have post_type = “revision”.
-Some webmasters might want to create a backup of their database prior to running this query as an added security measure.
-In my personal opinion, it’s always best to make backups of your database before you make drastic changes to it.
+You might want to create a backup of your database prior to running this query as an added security measure.
+In our opinion, it’s always best to make backups of your database before you make drastic changes to it.

-Although deleting post revisions from your WordPress site can be accomplished by running a single SQL query, some webmasters will find it easier to install a plugin and let it do all the work.
-This might be because the plugin has added benefits (database maintenance, removes excess files etc.) or simply because they’re not comfortable with programming.
+Although deleting post revisions from your WordPress site can be accomplished by running a single SQL query, you might find it easier to install a plugin and let it do all the work.
+This might be because the plugin has added benefits (database maintenance, removes excess files etc.) or simply because you’re not comfortable with programming.